gitpavleenbali/DevOps-PPT-People-Processes-and-Tools/_docs/INDEX.md

 - ✅ Present a world-class requirements framework
 - ✅ Implement it in 4 weeks
 - ✅ Support developers daily
-- ✅ Win the Siemens engagement
+- ✅ Win customer engagement

 **Choose your path above and get started!**